yujinpan/el-table-infinite-scroll/docs/index.md

 </template>

 <script setup>
-import ElTableInfiniteScroll as vElTableInfiniteScroll from "el-table-infinite-scroll";
+import { default as vElTableInfiniteScroll } from "el-table-infinite-scroll";
 </script>
 ```